FC Rouen: History

 In July 1930, the National Council of the French Football Federation voted 128–20 in support of professionalism in French football.
 Rouen were among several clubs to adopt the new statute and, subsequently, became professional.
 The club was inserted into the second division and, as a result, became founding members of Division 2.
 In the league's inaugural season, Rouen finished 3rd.
 In the league's second season, the club finished as champions, thus earning promotion to Division 1.
 In Rouen's debut season in Division 1, the club surprisingly finished in 4th place.
 The club also reached the semi-finals of that year's Coupe de France.
 Rouen remained in Division 1 until the onset of World War II stopped the competition.
 After the war, professional football returned and Rouen were back in Division 1.
-The club spent only two seasons in the league before falling to Division 2 after finishing dead last in the 1946–47 season.
+The club spent only two seasons in the league before falling to Division 2 after finishing last in the 1946–47 season.
 Rouen spent the next 13 seasons playing in the second division.
 In 1953, Diochon died and the presidency was handed over to Auguste Duchêne.
 Under Duchêne, Rouen returned to Division 1 in 1960 and finished in 4th place in the club's first season back.
 Rouen remained consistent in the table for the next two seasons before falling down to the bottom half of the table in 1963.
 After finishing in the bottom half for five straight seasons, Rouen were forced into relegation by the French Football Federation after the club gave up its professional status due to financial and administrative issues.